everpeace/kafka-reassign-optimizer/README.md

     * replication factor for each topic-partition does not change.
 * by formalizing this problem as Mixed Binary Integer Programming. see [below](#Formulation)
 * and the optimization problem is solved by [Optimus](https://github.com/vagmcs/Optimus)
-* is already packaged as a [docker image](https://hub.docker.com/r/everpeace/kafka-reassign-optimizer/).  it just works by hitting docker command.
+* is already packaged as a docker image [everpeace/kafka-reassign-optimizer](https://hub.docker.com/r/everpeace/kafka-reassign-optimizer/).  it just works by hitting docker command.
 * execution and verification of partition reassignment are supported.
 * this can be used for both expanding and shrinking case!!